-- The Computer Services Department is responsible for creating and maintaining e-mail accounts. - The content of e-mail communications is the responsibility of the originating department. - The College will not use e-mail to transmit sensitive or confidential information. - Students should report problems with their student e-mail accounts or Internet to the Computer Services Department via the NMJC computer work order online system or by calling (575) 492-2500.
+- The Computer Services Department is responsible for creating and maintaining e-mail accounts. - The content of e-mail communications is the responsibility of the originating department. - The College will not use e-mail to transmit sensitive or confidential information. - Students should report problems with their student e-mail accounts or Internet to the Computer Services Department by emailing tbirdwebsupport@nmjc.edu or by calling (575) 492-2500.